Scroll to navigation

 different thread.

-Semaphores are also often used for the semantics of signalling/notifying rather than
+Semaphores are also often used for the semantics of signaling/notifying rather than

 mutual exclusion, by initializing the semaphore with 0 and thus blocking the